 Krok is a mid-sized asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified Krok as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

-Krok orbits the sun every 1,152 days (3.16 years), coming as close as 1.18 AU and reaching as far as 3.12 AU from the sun.
-Krok is about 1.6 kilometers in diameter, making it larger than most asteroids, comparable in size to Mount Everest.
+Krok orbits the sun every 1,150 days (3.15 years), coming as close as 1.18 AU and reaching as far as 3.12 AU from the sun.
+Krok is about 1.6 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to Mount Everest.

 Krok's orbit is 0.18 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.